-So, I know I have posted a recipe for vegan brownies made with dates before but this healthy brownie recipe is also vegan and even better!
-It’s boosted with the health benefits of several superfoods.
+So, I know I have posted a recipe for vegan brownies made with dates before but this healthy dessert recipe is also vegan and even better!
+It's boosted with the health benefits of several superfoods.
 Plus, these are also gluten free brownies for those you looking for a substitute.

 I'm one of those people that can't survive without my chocolate.
 Sometimes I find myself stealing chocolate chips from the pantry a little too often.
 (Especially when I have an open bag!!)
 This week though, I have not done that even once and that is because of these healthy brownies!

 SUPERFOODS FOUND IN THESE HEALTHY BROWNIES:

 Goji Berries are high in vitamin C and contain a ton of plant antioxidants.
 Immune system boost!

 Chia Seeds are packed with omega-3 fatty acids, fiber, and calcium.

 Walnuts are rich in omega 3 fatty acid, a good source of protein and fiber and loaded with Vitamin E, Vitamin B6, folate and thiamin.